 Admission as a Nondegree Seeking Candidate

-Applicants who wish to attend the University for one semester or on some limited basis may be approved to do so upon submitting an application.
+Applicants who wish to attend the University for one semester or on some limited basis may be approved to do so upon submitting a nondegree seeking application.
 The admissions office reserves the right to determine the proper category of admission and to determine what credentials may be required.

 Please note that senior citizens are responsible for all charges which are not tuition.
-This includes, but is not limited to, the application fee and any applicable course fees.
+This includes, but is not limited to, the application fee, technology fee, other applicable course fees, and purchase textbooks.

 An auditor may apply as a special student (see above).
-Classes that are audited at UofSC may not be retaken for credit towards a degree later.
+Classes that are audited at USC may not be retaken for credit towards a degree later.

 Certification of active duty military status is required.